Jason-Whitmore/http_imageservice/readme.md

 ### Gray
 Usage: ClientRunner gray [image path] [address] [output image path]

-Example: ClientRunner gray image.png http://localhost:8080/ gray_image.png
+Example: java -jar ClientRunner.jar gray image.png http://localhost:8080/ gray_image.png

 Description: Server will respond with the request image converted into grayscale.
 This output image will be saved to the specified location.